 Cancer care is a regular part of our practice.
-The practitioners of Integrative Acupuncture have implemented a strong acupuncture department at National Life Cancer Treatment Center in Berlin, VT over the past four years.
+The practitioners of Integrative Acupuncture were part of implementing a strong acupuncture department at National Life Cancer Treatment Center in Berlin, VT.
 They have gained extended experience using acupuncture to support patients going through standard medical care for cancer including nausea.

 Why Does Chemotherapy Cause Nausea?